Daniel-Liu-c0deb0t/reCall/README.md

 Since reCall does not have boolean values, numbers are used to represent booleans.
 0 is false, and everything else is true.
 Some objects can evaluate to a boolean value.
 For example, an empty list or an empty string is false.
 Comparison operators produces boolean values (`0 == 1` produces 0, obviously).

 If an if/else statement is needed in one line, then the ternary operator variant of the if/else statement can be used.
-It is basically the same thing as the usual if/else: `1 == 1 ? "if boolean is true" : "if boolean is false"`.
+It is basically the same thing as the usual if/else: `1 == 1 ? "if boolean is true" else "if boolean is false"`.
 That whole statement, when evaluated, will produce the string `"if boolean is true"`.

 Each block of code has its own scope.
 This means that variables created within an if/else block **cannot** be accessed outside of it, while the code inside the if/else block can access variables defined outside of it.
 However, changes applied to variables outside of the if/else block will still stick.